nosregor/expense-management-system/README.md

 ## How to run the app

 1. Start MongoDB locally or use a cloud service.
+[How to install](https://www.mongodb.com/docs/manual/administration/install-community/)

 2. Initialise the app